- API fetch

 print(x, y) // Output: 10 5

-- You want to modify a variable directly inside a function.
+- You need to update a variable’s value inside a function.

 func double(_ x: Int) -> Int {